Haval H6: Haval H6 China-Chic Edition

-As of March 2021, a special edition of the Haval H6 was launched called the China-Chic Edition (国潮版).
+In March 2021, a special edition of the Haval H6 was launched called the China-Chic Edition (国潮版).
 The China-Chic Edition Haval H6 is based on the second generation Haval H6 while featuring a redesigned front fascia, rear end and window graphics.
 Acceleration from 0 to 100 km/h for the China-Chic edition is 7.6 seconds.

+Haval H6 Coupe (Red Label, second generation)

+A completely restyled Red Label version of the Haval H6 Coupe was introduced in 2018 with the whole vehicle redesigned, while selling alongside the original Haval H6 Coupe and making the original Haval H6 Coupe a Blue Label model.

 Third generation (2020)

 The third generation Haval H6 has debuted at the Chengdu Motor Show 2020.
 Haval officially opened pre-sales of the third generation H6 in July 2020.
-The pre-sale price range from RMB 122,000 to RMB 141,000 (~US$17,385 - US$20,092).

 The third generation H6 is Haval's first model built on the Lemon platform.
 The new-gen Haval H6 is powered by a 1.5-litre turbo engine or a 2.0-litre turbo engine.
-The 1.5 liter turbo engine is essentially an upgrade version of current engine with a max power of 169 hp and a torque of 285 Nm.
-The 2.0 liter turbo engine is a newly developed engine from GWM, with a 38% thermal efficiency, while delivering maximum power of 224 hp and a torque of 385 Nm.
-The gearbox of the third generation H6 is a fresh 9-speed dual-clutch transmission.
+The 1.5-litre turbo engine is essentially an upgrade version of current engine with a max power of 169 hp and a torque of 285 Nm.
+The 2.0-litre turbo engine is a newly developed engine from GWM, with a 38% thermal efficiency, while delivering maximum power of 224 hp and a torque of 385 Nm.
+The gearbox of the third generation H6 is a 9-speed dual-clutch transmission.

-For the third generation model, the H6 was given new exterior and interior.

-The Haval H6 for the Brunei market is went on sale in August 2021.
-Imported from China, it is offered in Pro (2WD), Max (2WD), Supreme (4WD) and Ultra (4WD) variants with the 2.0-litre GW4C20NT inline-4 petrol engine with 7-speed dual-clutch transmission as the single powertrain option.

-The Haval H6 was launched by Sazgar Engineering Works in 2021.
-Initially it was imported as a CBU form but the model will be assembled in Pakistan on 1st September 2022.
-It is offered in two variants are, 1.5L Turbo FWD and 2.0L Turbo AWD.

 Haval H6 Supreme+ Edition

 A variant of the third generation H6 was launched during the 2021 Shanghai Auto Show called the Haval H6 5G Edition.
 The H6 5G Edition is equipped with 5G internet provided by China Mobile, and features a restyled front end.
 Additionally, facial recognition and FOTA would also be featured.

-The model was later launched as the H6 Supreme+ edition during the 2021 Chengdu Auto Show as a 10 year anniversary special edition model.
+The model was later launched as the H6 Supreme+ edition during the 2021 Chengdu Auto Show as a 10-year anniversary special edition model.
 The model is equipped with the same powertrain options as the base H6 model and features a restyled front fascia design.